Collection Development Policy

-All materials selected under this policy will fall, when considered as a whole, within the broadest boundaries of appropriateness for an institution promoting personal exploration, enjoyment of ideas, access to information, and free inquiry among a diverse citizenry.
+All items selected under this policy will fall, when considered as a whole, within the broadest boundaries of appropriateness for an institution promoting personal exploration, enjoyment of ideas, access to information, and free inquiry among a diverse

 Scope of Collections

 Library collections are intended to offer patrons a wide variety of formats, viewpoints and subjects.
 It is the role of the library, to provide varying points of view within the library collection as far as funds and materials that are available.
 Items

 purchased and included in library collections are judged in their entirety, not on isolated passages or sections.

 The fiction collection includes classics, current general fiction, best sellers, popular works in major genres such as mysteries, science fiction, and westerns.
 Also included are locally written fiction and fiction with local appeal as well as works by

 major world writers.
 The Library, when making selections, strives to find a balance between collection development plans and patron interest with the highest priority given to those materials with on-going patron demand over works acquired simply